 How is TMJ Disorder Diagnosed?

 Your dentist can help you figure out if you might have TMJ disorder, especially if you have recently noticed an uptick in red flags.
 Not all dental professionals in New Braunfels, TX focus on disorders of the TMJ, so be sure to ask before making any appointments with a new dentist.

 No one test determines if a patient has TMJ disorder.
 Nevertheless, trained dentists can evaluate and analyze all your signs to figure out if you are probably experiencing this common condition.
 If you are, you have several options for treatment.

 Possible Treatments for TMJ Disorder

 Jaw therapy can help reduce the everyday problems associated with TMJ disorder.
 Therapies can include the creation of night guards to keep your jaw in a neutral position while you are asleep.
 Night guards have the secondary benefit of stopping you from grinding your teeth, which can be an offshoot habit for people with TMJ disorder.

 Another therapy can involve having you undergo regular facial and muscular exercises to strengthen the soft tissues around the jaw joint.
 You might also be asked to apply hot or cold compresses to your jaw joint routinely to lessen swelling.

 If necessary, your dentist may suggest that you consider surgical intervention.
 Surgeries for TMJ disorder can readjust the jaw and enable it to work properly.
-Be sure to talk to our dentists, Dr. Andrew J. Weber, Dr. Kent Hamilton, and Dr. John Kum, in our office in New Braunfels, TX about all your TMJ disorder treatment choices so you can avoid dealing with jaw clicking and sticking at future holiday meals and gatherings by scheduling a consultation today!
+Be sure to talk to our dentist, Dr. Andrew J. Weber, in our office in New Braunfels, TX about all your TMJ disorder treatment choices so you can avoid dealing with jaw clicking and sticking at future holiday meals and gatherings by scheduling a consultation today!